-The Nothing Ear 1 is the first product from London-based tech company Nothing, and its mission is to provide good active noise cancelling (ANC) earbuds at a more affordable price than the most popular competition: the Apple AirPods Pro.
-Nothing’s earbuds retail for less than half the price of Apple’s, but tight integration in the Apple ecosystem and unique features like Spatial Audio, make it hard to deny the appeal of the AirPods Pro.
+The Nothing Ear 1 are the first product from London-based tech company Nothing.
+Its mission is to provide good active noise canceling (ANC) earbuds at a more affordable price than the most popular competition: the Apple AirPods Pro (1st generation).
+Nothing’s earbuds retail for less than half the price of Apple’s, but tight integration in the Apple ecosystem and unique features like Spatial Audio, make it hard to deny the appeal of the AirPods Pro (1st generation).

-Can the Nothing Ear 1 make for better daily driver earbuds than the famed Apple AirPods Pro?
+Can the Nothing Ear 1 make for better daily driver earbuds than the famed Apple AirPods Pro (1st generation)?
 We’re pitting both earbuds head-to-head to find out.

-Does the Nothing Ear 1 have a better design than the AirPods Pro?
+Does the Nothing Ear 1 have a better design than the AirPods Pro (1st generation)?

-The Nothing Ear 1 is available in white or black, whereas the AirPods Pro is still only available in a white color option.
-While both sets of earbuds come with multiple different ear tip sizes, only the AirPods Pro features an ear tip fit test (iOS only).
+The Nothing Ear 1 is available in white or black, whereas the AirPods Pro (1st generation) is still only available in a white color option.
+While both sets of earbuds come with multiple different ear tip sizes, only the AirPods Pro (1st generation) features an ear tip fit test (iOS only).

 While the shape of the earbuds is similar, Nothing implements a much more striking transparent design than the AirPods.
-The transparent earbud housing is IPX4 water-resistant rated, which exactly matches the water resistance of the AirPods Pro.
+The transparent earbud housing is IPX4 water-resistant rated, which exactly matches the water resistance of the AirPods Pro (1st generation).
 Between the lightweight design and water protection, either set of earbuds makes for a fine workout companion.

-How do you control the Nothing Ear 1 and the AirPods Pro?
+How do you control the Nothing Ear 1 and the AirPods Pro (1st generation)?

 In-ear detection is available in both earbuds.
 If you so choose, music will pause when you remove an earbud from your ear, and resume when you place the earbud back.

-Does the Nothing Ear 1 have more features than the AirPods Pro?
+Does the Nothing Ear 1 have more features than the AirPods Pro (1st generation)?

-The AirPods Pro doesn’t come with a companion app, with all tweaking done through the Bluetooth settings on your Apple device.
-For this reason alone Android and Windows users should steer clear of the AirPods Pro, as you’ll miss out on a lot of the features and functionality that these earbuds have to offer.
+The AirPods Pro (1st generation) doesn’t come with a companion app, with all tweaking done through the Bluetooth settings on your Apple device.
+For this reason alone Android and Windows users should steer clear of the AirPods Pro (1st generation), as you’ll miss out on a lot of the features and functionality that these earbuds have to offer.

-If you own an Apple device, you can tweak controls, optimize battery charging, take the earbud fit test, use the Find My network, and use Spatial Audio.
-Spatial Audio is Apple’s version of surround sound that utilizes software algorithms as well as accelerometers inside the earbuds.
-Not only can you listen to content mixed for Dolby Atmos, but you can also convert any audio to spatial audio using Apple’s Spatialize Stereo feature within the control center on your device.
+If you own an Apple device, you can tweak controls, optimize battery charging, take the earbud fit test, use the Find My network, and use spatial audio with head tracking.
+Technically, you can listen to spatial audio on the Nothing Ear 1, it just depends on the media itself, but there’s not head tracking on the Nothing Ear 1.
+With the AirPods Pro (1st generation), you can listen to content mixed for Dolby Atmos, but you can also convert any audio to spatial audio using Apple’s Spatialize Stereo feature within the control center on your device.
 Fixed Spatialize Stereo creates a simulated surround sound effect, while Head Tracked Spatialize Stereo keeps the sound source in one simulated location in front of you as you turn your head.

-What Bluetooth codecs do the Nothing Ear 1 and the AirPods Pro support?
+How do the Nothing Ear 1 and the AirPods Pro (1st generation) connect?

 Bluetooth 5.2 with AAC and SBC codec support ensures the Nothing Ear 1 stays connected to pretty much any device.
 AAC is optimized for Apple devices, so you may enjoy a slightly steadier connection if you own an iPhone.
 If you experience connection issues, make sure to update to the latest firmware of the earbuds.
 Android phone owners can go a step further by forcing the SBC codec in their device’s developer options.

-Unsurprisingly, the AirPods Pro also uses the AAC and SBC codecs.
-Combined with the power of the H1 chip, the AirPods Pro retains an extremely reliable connection to Apple devices.
+Unsurprisingly, the AirPods Pro (1st generation) also uses the AAC and SBC codecs.
+Combined with the power of the H1 chip, the AirPods Pro (1st generation) retains an extremely reliable connection to Apple devices.

 The Nothing Ear 1 supports Google Fast Pair, so you can open the charging case and wait for the pop-up card to appear on an Android phone.
 You can also use the ear (1) companion app (iOS/Android) to pair the earbuds, or pair the earbuds manually within the Bluetooth settings on your device.
 Simply place the earbuds inside their charging case, and press and hold the pairing button on the case for 2 seconds.